-There is an age-old conundrum that continues to persist even in 2014; what’s the fastest way to deliver information from one point to the next.
-For thousands of years innovators have been trying to increase the speed of communication.
-At least in our recent history, email has been the fastest method of delivering the written word.
-The problem with email today, however, is that it might be too easy to just fire off an email.
-Mashable reported that in 2013, more than 144 billion emails (89 billion business and 55 billion personal emails) were sent per day.
+The age-old question of the fastest way to share information remains relevant even in 2014.
+For centuries, people have sought to improve the speed of communication.
+In recent times, email has been the quickest way to send written messages.
+However, the issue with email today is that it can be too easy to just hit send.
+Mashable reported that in 2013, over 144 billion emails (89 billion for business and 55 billion for personal use) were sent each day.

 That data is ironic, because according to a New York Times article by Nick Bilton, he states, “‘studies have shown that all this email leads to an unproductive and anxiety-ridden workplace’”, said Gloria Mark, an informatics professor at the University of California, Irvine.
 To further this point, Bilton cites Clive Thompson, author of, Smarter Than You Think: How Technology is Changing Our Minds for the Better by stating “that in the workplace, email had become a major barrier of efficiency.
 ‘People feel the need to include 10 other people on an email just to let them know they are being productive at work,’ he said.
 ‘But as a result, it ends up making those other 10 people unproductive because they have to manage that email.’”